zkCollective/zk-Harness/tutorials/logs/README.md

 * Framework: the name of the framework (e.g., gnark)
 * Category: the category of the benchmark (i.e., arithmetic)
-* Field: the benchmarked field (e.g., Native)
+* Field: the benchmarked field (e.g., native)
 * p: the order of the field
 * Operation: the operation performed
 * Input: file path of the input used
 * Ram: memory consumed in bytes
-* Time: elapsed time in milliseconds
+* Time: elapsed time in nanoseconds
 * nbCores: number of cores used
 * Machine: the machine used for benchmarking